My experience makes all the difference to you.

 ACGME created program-specific milestones to measure what they decreed the six core competencies — patient care, medical knowledge, professionalism, and interpersonal and communication skills, among others.
-The faculty would assess each trainee, at monthly intervals, to merit unsupervised practice.
-They had a 10-day window in which to submit their assessments.
-The program director would then use aggregate data for ACGME bi-annual and annual reports.
+The faculty would implement the milestones to assess each trainee, intermittently, to merit unsupervised practice.
+They were given a 10-day window in which to submit their assessments.
+The program director would then use aggregate data for bi-annual and annual reports.

-The first iteration of some program’s ACGME milestones was cumbersome.
-And, unfortunately, ours was one.
-In our program assessing meant having to scroll through several screens of criteria that funneled down to nine radio buttons and one text box.
-This caused resistance.
+To be fair, the first iteration of some ACGME milestones was cumbersome.
+And, unfortunately, our program’s first iteration was one.
+To complete their assessments, the faculty would scroll through several screens of dense criteria that funneled to choosing one of nine radio buttons and one text box.
+No wonder they were resistant!
 I knew that refining the form would afford more, timely data, so I did.

-The refined user-centric version offered the faculty less resistance, thus enabling us to collect an increased amount of timely data.
+The refined user-centric forms enabled us to collect an increased amount of timely data.
 This reflected well on our program.